rose-pine/kitty/readme.md

 ### Using kitten

-> This version can be found at [kovidgoyal/kitty-themes](https://github.com/kovidgoyal/kitty-themes)
+> Can be found at [kovidgoyal/kitty-themes](https://github.com/kovidgoyal/kitty-themes).
+Version may differ.

 Search kitty themes for Rosé Pine